Moulay Abdellah Sports Complex (1983): History

 The stadium was constructed by a Chinese company when the ground was first broke in 1980 and was built over three years being completed in 1983.
 It was the home ground of AS FAR and used mostly for football matches.
 It also staged athletics.
 The stadium had a capacity of 50,000 people.

 From 2008 to 2023, it hosted the Meeting International Mohammed VI d'Athlétisme de Rabat.
 It was a confirmed venue for the 2015 Africa Cup of Nations until Morocco was stripped of its hosting rights.
 Morocco asked for the Africa Cup of Nations to be postponed because of fear of the Ebola pandemic that was affecting several African countries at the time.

 The Prince Moulay Abdellah Stadium was also a venue for the 2014 FIFA Club World Cup.

 It was also used as the opening and closing ceremony venue for the 2019 African Games after Malabo, Equatorial Guinea withdrew its rights to host the African Games.

 Replacement

-A new stadium is being built after the original from 1983 was demolished in August 2023.
-The venue currently under construction on the same site will be one of the venues for the 2025 Africa Cup of Nations after Guinea was stripped of its hosting rights.
+A new stadium has been built after the original from 1983 was demolished in August 2023.
+The venue constructed on the same site was one of the venues for the 2025 Africa Cup of Nations after Guinea was stripped of its hosting rights.
 The new venue is also planned to be one of the host stadiums for the 2030 FIFA World Cup which Morocco will co-host along with Portugal and Spain.